A pancake (or hotcake, griddlecake, or flapjack) is a flat cake, commonly thin and has a circular shape.

 In order for you to make the pancake, whisk the pancake batter first, grease the interior of the rice cooker cooking bowl with cooking oil, pour the batter in all the way, and then set the timer.

-Once cooked, the pancake will look like a custard cake as the bottom part that touched the cooking bowl will show a brownish color (which would now be the top when you’ll flip it and put it on the plate).
+The bottom part that touched the cooking bowl has a brownish color (which would now be the top when you’ll flip it and put it on the plate).

 It will taste like the soufflé pancake, except it will have a slightly firmer texture than the soufflé pancake and it will also have its own unique sweet blend when you taste it.